 A Physicians referral is all that is needed to participate in our Aquatic therapy program.
 Each aquatic therapy session is individually designed to meet the patients needs and nature of his or her condition.
 A pool session typically lasts 40-45 minutes.
 Patients do not need to know how to swim to participate in aquatic therapy.

-Patients work one-on-one with their therapist and are never left unattended while in the pool.
+Patients work one-on-one, no group therapy, with their therapist and are never left unattended while in the pool.
 Treatments may include a warm up which may be followed by balance and stabilization exercises, strengthening, gait training, and endurance exercise.
 In-pool treatment may include the use of in-pool steps, paddles, noodles, and weights.
 Land exercise and manual or hands-on therapy may also be prescribed in the patients plan of treatment.

 Why Choose Mote Wellness and Rehab